rishiraj88/leasing/README.md

-# Leasing Application for All Mobility Groups [UI Revamp: WIP]
+# Leasing Application for All Mobility Groups

 End-User Utility App for the following classes of users:
 - lessee, called `customer` in the project for easier reference, and